 Other accessories include bolsters of various sizes, yoga straps, blankets, and yoga wheels.

-It is the machine called a Pilates reformer or a universal reformer, and it was invented by Joseph Pilates himself.
-Interestingly enough, he created his first reformer out of machinery springs and a bed!
+It is a machine called a Pilates reformer or a universal reformer, and Joseph Pilates invented it.
+He created his first reformer out of machinery springs and a bed!

 There is no simple answer to this question.
-Yoga and Pilates are quite similar, yet they both come in different forms.
+Yoga and Pilates are similar, yet they come in different forms.
 It is best to choose according to what the goals are.

-Those seeking increased flexibility reduced stress, and better stability can find these benefits with yoga especially.
-Those seeking injury prevention, muscle building, and better posture may want to try Pilates.
-Improving posture is very important!
+Those seeking increased flexibility, stress relief, and better stability can especially find these benefits with yoga.
+Those seeking injury prevention, muscle building, and better posture may try a Pilates class instead.

 Both yoga and Pilates can help arthritis.
 Yoga helps strengthen and improve the flexibility of the muscles around the joints, and Pilates strengthens the bones and joints.